outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

         - points of infection
         - points of pathogen resistance to handling methods (medicines, filters, cleaners)
         - points where operations/budget allocation are overwhelmed with handling methods
+        - points of information bubbling (false boundary around information, preventing it from being communicated)

     - identify problems: